Sonophoto/AVRMega_Ports/README.md

 Library for fast access to Arduino ATmega2560 digital pins 22-53

 Update 23-Mar-2017
+Added a new directory for an Arduino project that runs a test suite.
-Added a libraries.properties file for the arduino archives
+   Tests are run on the files in place, unmodified, in the parent directory Added a libraries.properties file for the arduino archives

 Update 22-Mar-2017